Sachin-840480/Twitter-Bot/Readme.txt

 Created a straightforward Twitter bot in Python for composing tweets and performing likes.

-NOTE:- Due to the New Regulations of Twitter Most of these Functions donot work, except "tweet writer bot".
+NOTE:- Due to the New Regulations of Twitter Most of these Functions donot work wihtout 'payment', except "tweet writer bot".

 Website :- https://twitter.com/ | https://www.X.com/